egatsak/nodejs-aws-cart-api/README.md

 One can use this environment to test using Postman or Insomnia.
 Insomnia collection is included in the repo.

+Env vars for beanstalk are stored in AWS Systems Manager Parameter Store. `.ebextensions` content is responsible for getting them.

 ## API Gateway proxy

 EB container exposes only http server, so we use API Gateway HTTP API to expose the application at https server to integrate with the frontend.